day8/re-frame/docs/correcting-a-wrong.md

 Now the subscription does the computation, not the view.
 Much better.

-You'll notice this new subscription handler belongs to "Layer 3" of the `Signal Graph`.
+You'll notice this new subscription handler belongs to materialised view of the `Signal Graph`.

 We could rewrite it to use the `:<-` syntactic sugar: